Binaryify/OneDark-Pro/README.md

 # Notice
 If you want to play around with new colors, use the setting workbench.experimental.colorCustomizations to customize the currently selected theme.
-Your can add this snippet in your "settings.json" file
+You can add this snippet in your "settings.json" file
 ```json
 "workbench.experimental.colorCustomizations":{
   "activeTabBackground": "#282c34",